 gale.rhodes@louisville.edu

-Graduates have found employment in administrative positions in various student affairs areas including: vice presidents for student life and deans of students; directors of residence halls, residence hall complexes, and college/university unions; coordinators of student activities, orientation, leadership development, judicial affairs, and Greek Life; counselors in the areas of admissions, financial aid and career services; and advising positions with international students, students with disabilities, academic services for athletes.
-Some students have also obtained faculty positions.
+Graduates have secured employment in administrative positions in various student affairs areas including: vice presidents for student life and deans of students; directors of residence life, residence hall complexes, and college/university unions; coordinators of student activities, orientation, leadership development, judicial affairs, and Greek Life; counselors in the areas of admissions, financial aid and career services; and advising positions with international students, students with disabilities, and academic services for athletes.
+After continuing their education to complete a doctorate, some students have also obtained faculty positions.

 In addition to the financial aid opportunities offered by the University, the College of Education & Human Development also has information about financial aid.